Zoghman Mebkhout: Notable works

 In September 1979 Mebkhout presented the Riemann–Hilbert correspondence, which is a generalization of Hilbert's twenty-first problem to higher dimensions.
 The original setting was for Riemann surfaces, where it was about the existence of regular differential equations with prescribed monodromy groups.

 In higher dimensions, Riemann surfaces are replaced by complex manifolds of dimension > 1.
 Certain systems of partial differential equations (linear and having very special properties for their solutions) and possible monodromies of their solutions correspond.
 An independent proof of this result was presented by Masaki Kashiwara in April 1980.

 Zoghman is now largely known as a specialist in D-modules theory.

 Recognition

 Zoghman is one of the first modern international-caliber North-African mathematicians.
 A symposium in Spain was held on his sixtieth birthday.
 He was invited to the Institute for Advanced Study and gave a recent talk at Institut Fourier.

-Alexander Grothendieck said that Mebkhout's name was hidden and his role neglected in an operation headed by Pierre Deligne in the Luminy congress in June 1981.
-He calls it "a great disgrace of the mathematical world of this century" and is one of the reasons of Grothendieck's departure from mathematics.
+In his quasi-autobiographical text Récoltes et semailles Alexander Grothendieck wrote extensively about what he for a time thought of as gross mistreatment of Mebkhout, in particular in the context of attribution of credit for the formulation and proof of the Riemann-Hilbert correspondence.
+However, in May 1986, after being contacted by a number of mathematicians involved in the matter, Grothendieck retracted his former viewpoints (that had been based on direct testimony of Mebkhout) in a number of additions to the manuscript.
+They were not included in the first edition of the book by Éditions Gallimard, but were added in the later "augmented" edition.